orhunulusahin/key-practices-2022/short_presentation.md

 ---
 ## Sweekriti Narayanan
--Institute and Department : RU - DCC - Psycholinguistics
+- Institute and Department : RU - DCC - Psycholinguistics
--Favourite food: Anything and everything cheesy and spicy -Thoughts on GIT: a bit confusing at times
+- Favourite food: Anything and everything cheesy and spicy
+- Thoughts on GIT: a bit confusing at times